d4rk007/RedGhost/README.md

 Function to generate various encoded reverse shells in netcat, bash, python, php, ruby, perl
 - lsWrapper
-Function to wrap the "ls" command with payload to run payload everytime ls is run for persistence
+Function to wrap the "ls" command with payload to run payload everytime "ls" is run for persistence
 - Crontab
 Function to create cron job that downloads and runs payload every minute for persistence
 - Clearlogs